Alt-Right And Counter-Protestors Face Off In Berkeley

-According to the East Bay Times, alt-right protestors and liberal counter-protestors clashed with each other on Sunday during a “No To Marxism in Berkeley” rally in Berkeley, California.
+According to the East Bay Times, alt-right protesters and liberal counter-protesters clashed with each other on Sunday during a “No To Marxism in Berkeley” rally in Berkeley, California.

-Alt-right demonstrators and counter-protestors alike gathered at Berkley’s Martin Luther King Jr. Civic Center Park, proceeding to fight and hurl insults at one another.
+Alt-right demonstrators and counter-protesters alike gathered at Berkeley’s Martin Luther King Jr. Civic Center Park, proceeding to fight and hurl insults at one another.
 After being forced to intervene in multiple fights, Berkeley police deployed a few smoke grenades in an effort to break up the violence.
-The local police first arrived at the scene wearing riot gear after getting reports that protestors were throwing fireworks at each other and had several other types of weapons on hand.
+The local police first arrived at the scene wearing riot gear after getting reports that protesters were throwing fireworks at each other and had several other types of weapons on hand.

-The organizer of the rally, Amber Cummings, used a bullhorn to deliver a quick speech, which she ended with “Go to hell, you commie scum.
+The organizer of the rally, Amber Cummings, used a bullhorn to deliver a quick speech, which she ended with “Go to h*ll, you commie scum.
 You’re going to jail.”

-Meanwhile, counter-protestors chanted phrases like, “Charlottesville never again,” beating loud drums and shouting in an effort to drown out the opposing demonstrators.
+Meanwhile, counter-protesters chanted phrases like, “Charlottesville never again,” beating loud drums and shouting in an effort to drown out the opposing demonstrators.

 By the end of the rally, Berkeley Police arrested 10 people for vandalism, intent to commit a crime, and possession of deadly weapons, posting pictures on the department’s Twitter feed of the various weapons they had confiscated.

-Prior to the rally, liberal counter-protestors gathered a few blocks away at Ohlone Park, some of whom were wearing red t-shirts that identified them as Democratic Socialists of America.
+Prior to the rally, liberal counter-protesters gathered a few blocks away at Ohlone Park.
+Some of them were wearing red t-shirts that identified them as Democratic Socialists of America.

 Luma Nichol, a member of the Freedom Socialist Party, announced, “I am here because we have to have a counter protest to the far-right fascists.”